jadai008/send-mail/README.md

 2. The code just returns the success status after the message is queued/dispatched to the gateway.
 Whether the mail is actually delivered or bounced is not being monitored.
 3. The sent mails are not stored anywhere using/in the application
 4. Regex used to validate email addresses is simple and may not cover corner cases.
-5. Only sandbox domain provided by MailGun is used in this application.
-No custom domain configured.
+5. No custom domain configured for MailGun.
+Only sandbox domain provided is used in my MailGun account.
 (This is also the reason why MailGun is the secondary provider.
 The sand box domain allows only pre-authorized/added email addresses to receive emails)
 6. In the interest of time, the Json data needed for SendGrid is built using StringBuffer rather than using a class and ObjectMapper.